-For those who have more than zero result, it is time to take care of the left over money.
+For those who have more than zero results, it is time to take care of the leftover money.

 One of our family’s priorities is emergency fund.
-This money is to be use for future emergencies.
-If you still do not have emergency fund, this is the best place to put your left over money.
+This money is to be used for future emergencies.
+If you still do not have an emergency fund, this is the best place to put your leftover money.
 You can learn more about emergency money here.

 If you already have one in place, then continue funding it until you reach three months worth of expenses.

-You can also come up with a list of future expenses that you want like house, car, vacation etc and then just prioritize them accordingly.
-You can just spread the left over money into those future expenses.
+You can also come up with a list of future expenses that you want like a house, car, vacation etc and then just prioritize them accordingly.
+You can just spread the leftover money into those future expenses.

 Creating a budget is not hard at all, it is the ability to stick with that makes it hard.
 The first few months won’t be perfect but you will get the hang of it.
 Until now, we still sometimes go over our budget but it’s ok at least we are in control of our money.